delta-exchange/slate-global/source/includes/_types.md

 ## IDs

-Most identifiers are UUID unless otherwise specified.
+Most identifiers are big integers unless otherwise specified.
+When making a request that requires an ID, ensure it is passed as a numeric value without formatting changes.
 When making a request which requires a UUID, both forms (with and without dashes) are accepted.

 `167ja7cg-678e-6876-d6g3-f803ce49qsc9`  or  `167ja7cg678e6876d6g3f803ce49qsc9`